Samplezz/cgpa-calculator/replit.md

 - July 04, 2025: Changed title to "HNU CSIT CGPA CALC"
 - July 04, 2025: Implemented orange and black color theme with red calculator emoji
 - July 04, 2025: Updated all UI elements to match new theme (buttons, cards, forms)
+- July 04, 2025: Converted to standalone HTML file for direct browser use
+- July 04, 2025: Applied modern clean black/white design with purple accents
+- July 04, 2025: Embedded all CSS and JavaScript for complete portability

 ## User Preferences